Spoilers for Season 1 below

 No casting news has been confirmed by the producers, though several of the actors have given clues about whether they’ll be back.

-Ed Harris, who played the older iteration of The Man In Black in the first season, confirmed that he’ll be back involved if the character returns – which looks likely.
+Ed Harris, who played the older iteration of The Man In Black in the first season, confirmed that he’ll be back involved if the character returns – which as we’ve seen in the trailer, is totally on.
 Speaking to BBC Radio 4, Harris said “I was just talking to Jonah Nolan last night, who’s a creator of this thing [Westworld] with his wife Lisa Joy, and yeah, they’re doing another season.
 They’re going to do 10 more episodes, and I will be involved.”

 He stopped short of any more details, though it’s likely that his character will play another large role.

 His younger iteration, whose identity was kept secret throughout the show and was played by Jimmi Simpson, is unlikely to return.
 Speaking to Cinema Blend, Simpson said that his involvement at the moment is “unclear”.
 If they have more for William, I would assume it would be a whole new kind of story.
 Because I feel like this story, the love affair, we know everything, we know what happens, we don’t have to labor that point.
 But if they have a reason–I mean, it was the greatest set I’ve ever worked on.”

 “But we’re all speculating what Season 2 will be, and I think it’ll be something that will blow our minds, to the degree that Season 1 did” he said.
 “But I wouldn’t be surprised if William showed up Season 3 or something.”

 Speaking to IGN at Comic-Con over the weekend, Simpson seemed to confirm that he would return for the new episodes.
 “There’s a few more questions we’re going to answer for us about how that transition occurred” he said, when asked about how his character morphed into the Man in Black.

 He gave firm confirmation that he will be back via Twitter a week later.